DjAntaki/little-network-toolkit/README.md

 In that sense, the following is a valid display configuration :

-    {'layout':'cose',
+    {"layout":"cose",
-     'node_size':'connectivity',
+     "node_size":"connectivity",
-     'edge_size':'betweeness'}
+     "edge_size":"betweeness"}

 ## Usages

 ### Library use

-The scripts can be accessed in an python interpreter with the command *import LNTk*.
+The scripts can be accessed in an python interpreter with the command *import lntk*.
 This allows access to all scripts, including the network manipulation scripts which aren't accessible from the command line.

 For example, to open a graph in a browser :